Decipher/textimage/README.txt

   produces more images for the same field (like e.g. in a multi-value Image field); if not specified, a comma-delimited string of all the URLs/URIs generated will be returned.

-Textimage tokens can be used with the Metatag module to specify e.g. URL meta tags.

 -------------------------------------------------------------------------------